robmuh/robmuh.github.com/_posts/2015-01-18-linux-as-god-intended.markdown

 based on their activity with much more precision than would ever be possible writing some complicated interface to the GitHub API.

-I can even automate git commits for those young kids that want them, but they really don't need them.
+In fact, GitHub is no longer really needed until they are willing and able to use the `git` command even though I've simplified `git commit` as `save`.
 Everything is backed up in .snap daily and onto other disks regularly as well.
-Git is now command line, also as God intended.
-No more building dependency on GitHub's pretty little windows GUI that may or may not work on any given day.
-I've simplified the git commit steps with a 'save' alias.
-Now four little letters make these kids joyful for how much simpler everything is, and yes I'm still talking about the command-line.

 ## The Future is on the Command Line